 Regardless, it was valuable to witness firsthand the dynamics of negotiations.
 In the hallways, you could see negotiators huddled together like a sports team, strategizing their approaches.
 During one session, the African-Group called for a five-minute break to regroup, and suddenly, around 50 people gathered in the corner intensely discussing how to proceed.

 At the same time, it was clear not all negotiators were equally active.
 In an event at the Ocean Pavilion titled “Ethical Horizons: Navigating Climate Intervention and Solutions” with Axel Michaelowa, Margaret Leinen, and Alia Hassan, they highlighted the capacity gaps in the Global South.
 Although the conversation was focused on technology, Hassan explained how the gaps in technology are also mirrored at COP in how some delegations are stretched thin, running between sessions due to their small size and others simply lack the capacity to defend their countries’ positions effectively.
+Despite being agreed upon, many agreements at COP result in developing countries compromising to countries with more power who do not have the same urgency as those already being affected by climate change.
 The adaptation negotiations I attended were largely dominated by the US, Australia, and African Group, while many remained silent.

-Seeking meaningful engagement, I turned to the pavilions, where I found the Indigenous Peoples Pavilion.
+Seeking further meaningful engagement, I turned to other pavilions, where I found the Indigenous Peoples Pavilion.
 With four booths offering live interpretation ranging from Indigenous languages to Portuguese, the small pavilion space consisted of a vibrant energy of love and solidarity, despite being at the forefront of climate change disasters.

 Here, panelists highlighted inequities in COP, where the Global North enjoys larger, better-equipped rooms, while marginalized groups fight for inclusion.
 However, they made it clear that being present is not enough but what matters is the capacity to advocate effectively.
 Namely, language barriers further exacerbate inequities, as English dominates and UNFCCC jargon often excludes those most impacted by climate change.

-An event titled “Decoding UNFCCC Language” that I attended, provided a collaborative space to address these issues.
-Through case studies and group discussions, participants—including activists, scientists, and lawyers—demystified technical terms and ended with a chanting of “intergenerational climate justice” in every person’s native language.
-The event fostered connections across linguistic and cultural divides.
+An event titled “Decoding UNFCCC Language” that I attended, provided a collaborative space to address these issues while fostering connections across linguistic and cultural differences.
+Through case studies and group discussions, participants—including activists, scientists, and lawyers—demystified technical terms.
+Facilitators encouraged participants to pay close attention to the verbs and diction being used in the writing of texts at negotiations, particularly texts that assert some sort of obligation, as the use of certain words can weaken agreements.
+The event ended with a chanting of “intergenerational climate justice” in every person’s native language.

 One of the most memorable events I attended was on Indigenous perspectives on carbon markets titled, “Carbon trading for whose benefit.”
 At the event, Ghazali Ohorella, the lead Indigenous Peoples Caucus negotiator for Article 6, reiterated the concerns and objection of carbon markets.
 Article 6 of the Paris Agreement establishes a market solution to address climate change through the buying and selling of mitigation outcomes.
 Indigenous Peoples and other climate activists and lawyers argue that this market mechanism allows polluters to buy offsets rather than truly mitigate their emissions.
 Ohorella stands for the Caucus’s positions but also recognized the clear dismissal of Indigenous voices, saying that another one of their core efforts is ensuring the “free, prior, and informed consent” from the UN Declaration on the Rights of Indigenous Peoples is upheld.
 Due to the finance nature of this year’s COP, Article 6 is a major focus and its quick adoption has brought up several concerns on its integrity.

-Ohorella continued to mention how although there is a rightful hesitancy among Indigenous Peoples to engage in carbon markets, learning about it is essential as it can be leveraged as a tool for sovereignty.
+Ohorella continued to mention how although there is a rightful hesitancy among Indigenous Peoples on engagement with carbon markets, learning about it is essential as it can be leveraged as a tool for sovereignty.
 He referenced the ways in which the Yurok Tribe used California’s carbon offsets program to buy their land back.

 At the pavilion, I had a conversation with Tom Goldtooth, the executive director of the Indigenous Environmental Network.
 He’s attended all COPs, except for the ones he’s been banned at due to his organizing efforts and criticism of the UNFCCC and carbon trading.
-He also pointed out at how activists like him are censored while the number of fossil fuel lobbyists grow every year.
+He pointed out at how activists like him are censored while the number of fossil fuel lobbyists grow every year.
 In the UNFCCC, every comma, letter, and space carries significant weight.
 Goldtooth highlighted how Indigenous Peoples organized to ensure the inclusion of the plural “s” in “Indigenous Peoples” as a deliberate effort to remind negotiators, who too often overlook their voices, that they stand as a collective.

 At a press conference with Earthworks, Indigenous Peoples from different social cultural regions from the Amazon to the Artic gathered to present principles and protocols for a true just transition.
 Many recounted the ways in which “Just Transition” projects essentially became landgrabs by corporations backed by the state and military.
 “All these big geopolitical power wars between China and the US and Mexico, are felt back home by Indigenous Peoples,” said Nicole Yanes in reference to the Plan de Sonora.
 She also noted that at the summit to prepare the principles and protocols, many Indigenous Peoples found similarities and in fact are facing the same companies, tactics, and strategies that violate their rights.
 Again, they reiterated the importance of the “free, prior, and informed consent” of Indigenous Peoples as being core to having a Just Transition.
 In other words, their rights are not optional and lives are not disposable.
 Janene Yazzie, ended the press conference, calling not for a just transition, but a just transformation.